Francisco Oves-Fernandez

 He was elevated as Titular Bishop of Montecorvino and named auxiliary bishop of Cienfuegos by Pope Paul VI on April 25, 1969.
 He was consecrated in the Cathedral of Cienfuegos on July 16, 1969, by Mons.
 Cesare Zacchi, Titular Bishop of Zella, and assisted by Mons.
 Alfredo Muller-San Martin, Bishop of Cienfuegos and Mons.
 Adolfo Rodríguez-Herrera, Bishop of Camagüey.
 He was promoted as Archbishop of Havana on January 26, 1970, succeeding Mons.
 Evelio Díaz-Cía.
 He later became sick from nerves and was taken to Rome in the beginning of 1980.
 The Pope designated an apostolic administrator, sede plena, for the Archdiocese of Havana Mons.
 Pedro Meurice Estiu, on February 20, 1980.
 He resigned his position on March 28, 1981.
 He was succeeded by Mons.
 Jaime Lucas Ortega y Alamino, the Bishop of the Diocese of Pinar del Río.
 In 1982, he went to live in El Paso, Texas, USA and was assigned to the parish of Santo Niño de Atocha.

 He died on December 4, 1990, in El Paso, Texas, of a heart attack.
 His body was transferred to Miami, Florida and his body was displayed at the Shrine of Nuestra Señora de la Caridad del Cobre on Sunday, December 8, 1990.
 The funeral took place at the Cathedral of Saint Mary the following day.
 The mass was celebrated by Mons.
 Jaime Lucas Ortega y Alamino, Archbishop of Havana, the successor of Mons.
 Oves, who traveled from Cuba to assist in the Mass, Mons.
 Agustin Roman, auxiliary bishop of the Archdiocese of Miami, Mons.
 Enrique San Pedro, S.J., Auxiliary Bishop of the Diocese of Galveston-Houston, Mons.
-Roberto Octavio González, O.F.M., Auxiliary Bishop of the Archdiocese of Boston, and 44 other priests, mainly Cubans exiles.
+Roberto Octavio González, O.F.M., Auxiliary Bishop of the Archdiocese of Boston, and 44 other priests, mainly Cuban exiles.
 He was buried at Our Lady of Mercy Cemetery, in the area reserved for bishops and priests.
 A second funeral mass was celebrated in the Cathedral of Havana on December 13 presided by Archbishop Ortega.